 Students develop skill in using desktop publishing software to create newsletters, brochures, business cards, etc. for course work, professional purposes, and personal use.

 PE PHYSICAL EDUCATION

-No more than six credits of PE 185 earned in different activities at different levels may be applied to an associate degree.
+No more than six credits of PE 185 from two or more activities may be applied to an associate degree; one credit must be at the intermediate level.